 As organizations continue to embrace digitization, security teams are faced with the challenge of keeping the enterprise secure while empowering growth and innovation.
-Many CISO’s today are faced with developing digital risk management strategies that encompass these new technologies and it can be difficult to know where to start.
+Many CISOs today are faced with developing digital risk management strategies that encompass these new technologies, and it can be difficult to know where to start.
 That is where frameworks help - they are the foundation on which organizations build and iterate their digital security programs.

-For the late 20th and early 21st centuries, this approach made sense: the market for information technology was largely underdeveloped and the options limited.
+For the late 20th and early 21st centuries, this approach made sense: the market for information technology was largely underdeveloped, and the options were limited.
 Relying heavily on frameworks and compliance made the most sense, saving time and resources by focusing on checking boxes instead of dedicating personnel to a risk-based approach.
 Today, though, we are faced with a new challenge: digital business and digital transformations have completely changed the way security professionals need to approach information security.

 Digital Risk Management Frameworks

 The fact is that developing a new framework takes time, and given the breakneck speed of innovation and new technologies coming to market, developing a framework based solely on the technologies of today would be folly.

 A Digital Risk Management Framework Needs…